Unreduced Persistence Diagrams for Topological Machine Learning: Machine learning performance

-We conducted PH/ML experiments to better understand the relative performance of these four diagram constructions, relying in places on various libraries for topological data analysis and machine learning~\cite{gudhi:CubicalComplex,BAUER201776,gudhi:urm,scikit-learn,scikittda2019}.
-The tasks and data sets were chosen to capture a range of data types and relative task difficulties. \Cref{fig:pipeline} records the general schematic of the pipeline used for each experiment and \Cref{tab:experiment_table} collects specific information about component variations tested for each task.
-In some experiments, all unreduced PDs of a particular type or homology degree were empty, i.e., all points were ephemeral.
+In addition to software written to compute unreduced PDs, our experiments relied in various places on existing libraries for TDA and ML~\cite{bauer2017phat,gudhi:CubicalComplex,scikit-learn,gudhi:urm,scikittda2019}.
+For some experiments, all unreduced PDs of a particular type or homology degree were empty, i.e., all points were ephemeral.
 In these cases, the affected PD types or homology degrees were excluded from model training.
-Additional technical information is collected in the Appendix and a code repository is available at \url{https://parkeredw.com/files/unreduced_abstract_files.zip}.

-Every task included vectorization with both persistence images~\cite{Persistence_Images} or Adcock-Carlsson coordinates~\cite{adcock-carlsson} as a variation.
-One experiment was conducted for each combination of component variations.
-Random forests were used for both classification and regression~\cite{Breiman2001}.